rakkatak/essential-test/README.md

 In a unix terminal window:

-i) Run the command, to check out the project to a root project directory:
+i) Run the following command, to check out the project to a root project directory:

 git clone https://github.com/rakkatak/essential-test.git